 3) Determine if contact information is still reliable.
 Historical or certified contact information of some sort would be useful in this scenario, if it existed.

-4) Send e-mail or make phone calls to attempt to contact responsible parties in real time.
+4) Attempt to contact responsible parties in real time.

 a.
 At a minimum, make sure registrar is aware of the compromised account and takes action to ensure miscreant cannot re-compromise.